 I WANT TO CUT MY GROCERY BUDGET BUT DON’T KNOW WHERE TO START.

 I used to always feel like I had to cut our grocery budget lower and lower.
 But you don’t!!!
-If you have a food budget based on your family’s income, financial goals, and lifestyle priorities, then great!
+If you have a food budget that you can afford based on your family’s income, financial goals, and lifestyle priorities, then great!
 Leave it alone and spend your energy thinking about something else.

 But if you want to cut your grocery budget down, for whatever reason, here’s what to do.